 Abstract

 The study explores the often-overlooked concept of Vygotskian catharsis within asymmetrical dialectics to gain a deeper understanding of the correlation between Second Language Development (SLD) and personality formation.
 Departing from political connotations commonly associated with Vygotsky, a narrative literature review is adopted.
 Here, the catharsis is considered as a participatory element across such oppositional forces as affect, cognition and social dynamics.
 It is adapted after Robbins’ (2001) observation, the significance of Vygotsky’s triadic nature of asymmetrical dialectics, where thesis, antithesis and catharsis fuse to achieve synthesis.
-Within this framework, it is suggested, “the affective contradiction” (Vygotsky 1971) is transformed through catharsis to form Second Language (L2) and personality correlations, thus impacting SLD and individuals holistically.
+Within this framework, it is suggested, “the affective contradiction” (Vygotsky, 1971) is transformed through catharsis to form Second Language (L2) and personality correlations, thus impacting SLD and individuals holistically.
 The analysis also indicates a possible individual-cognitive-affective facet to SLD, suggesting the need for further research.
 This in turn points to another underexplored aspect: the dynamics of transformation during SLD, the potential of the individual personality and its interconnectedness with society and the common good.

 Keywords: catharsis, dialectics, L2, emotions, personality